Civil Service Hearings Lawyer Representing Employment Law Clients In Tampa And St. Petersburg

 Know Your Rights

 Harassment and discrimination on the basis of your race, skin color, national origin, religion, sex, disability, age, citizenship status, genetic information, marital status, HIV/AIDS diagnosis or sickle cell trait is explicitly illegal in the state of Florida.
 Furthermore, it is illegal for your employer to mistreat you for reporting a workplace violation or abuse wage and hour laws.
 If you have experienced any of these behaviors or have been terminated as a result, you are eligible to file an appeal with the Civil Service Board.

 The Appeals Process

-Having an attorney by your side during this process significantly reduces the risk of jeopardizing your case.
-Attorney Craig Berman can verify you have filed all required forms correctly and advise you on how to phrase your grievances based on legal precedents.
-He will then accompany you to any meetings or hearings to ensure your rights are respected.
+Having a lawyer by your side during this process significantly reduces the risk of jeopardizing your case.
+Attorney Berman can verify that you have filed all required forms correctly and advise you on how to phrase your grievances based on legal precedents.
+He will then accompany you to any meetings or hearings to ensure that your rights are respected.

 Berman Law Firm, P.A., provides trustworthy and successful counsel for government-employed clients requesting civil service hearings in Hillsborough and Pinellas counties.
 Contact his St. Petersburg office today at 727-547-3316 to schedule a free consultation with attorney Berman.